hamed-zamani/JSCP/README.md

 4. slf4j-jdk14

 ###How to compile and run?
 You need only download the source codes (from /src directory) or jscp-1.0.jar (from /jar directory).
-Also you should download the libraries (from /lib directory)
+Also you should download the libraries (from /lib directory).
 Only put the jar files in the class path, compile and run it.

 ###How ro use?